12 Aug How to Redesign Your Restaurant for Covid-19

 As you look to reopen your restaurant or business after Shelter-in-Place has ended, Cheetah has assembled some advice and helpful links from our industry experts and top customers.
-Follow this series for real advice, tips and resources.
+Download this free Guide to Restaurant Reopening to learn more.

 With restaurants and bars anxiously awaiting to re-open for indoor dining, many are coming up with creative physical alterations to their space that keep both employees and guests safe from the spread of Covid-19.

 To help keep your business going while adhering to social distancing guidelines, our team at Cheetah came up with these 5 strategies to guide your restaurant redesign.

 Take time to evaluate all the new rules and protocols for handling food according to the local health department, the FDA, and CDC.
 Make sure all employees adhere to the new guidelines and let customers know that you’ve updated your food safety and sanitation codes.
 Make a habit of staying up-to-date on guides and recommendations as new developments unfold every day.